Past E-News & CEFS Happenings

 The Center for Environmental Farming Systems (CEFS) is seeking an Apprenticeship Program Coordinator to support, strengthen and expand agricultural apprenticeship opportunities, specifically the Sustainable Vegetable Production Apprenticeship and a soon to be developed Sustainable Livestock Production Apprenticeship.

-On April 21st, the WNCStong Youth Service Corps held its orientation program for the new 2026 cohort.
+On April 21st, the WNCStong Youth Service Corps held its orientation program for the 2026 cohort.
+This year, 17 students from western North Carolina will participate in internships at six local host farms.

 Earth Day Ag Showcase at the Small Farm Unit